Miloš Zeman: Early years

 Zeman was born in Kolín.
 His parents divorced when he was two years old and he was raised by his mother, who was a teacher.
 He studied at a high school in Kolín, then from 1965 at the University of Economics in Prague, graduating in 1969.

 Zeman joined the Communist Party of Czechoslovakia in 1968, during the Prague Spring, but was expelled in 1970 due to his opposition to the Warsaw Pact invasion of Czechoslovakia.
-He was dismissed from his job and spent more than ten years working for the sports organisation Sportpropag (1971–84).
+He was dismissed from his job and spent more than ten years working for the sports organization Sportpropag (1971–84).
 From 1984, he worked at the company Agrodat, but he lost his job again in 1989, as a result of a critical article he had written in Technický magazín in August 1989, entitled "Prognostika a přestavba" (Forecasting and Perestroika).

 Political activities before presidency

 In summer 1989, he appeared on Czechoslovak Television criticising the poor state of the Czechoslovak economy.
 His speech caused a scandal, but his views helped him join the leaders of the Civic Forum a few months later, during the Velvet Revolution.

 In 1990 Zeman became a member of the House of the Nations of the Czechoslovak Federal Assembly.
 In 1992, he ran successfully for the House of the People of the Federal Assembly, already as a member of the Czechoslovak Social Democracy (ČSSD), which he joined the same year.
 In 1993, he was elected chairman of the party, and in the following years he transformed it into one of the country's major parties.

-The success of ČSSD in the 1996 legislative election allowed him to prevent his rival Václav Klaus and his Civic Democratic Party (ODS) from forming a majority government.
+In the 1996 legislative election, ČSSD won enough seats to prevent the Civic Democratic Party (ODS), led by Zeman's rival Václav Klaus, from forming a majority government.
 Zeman became the President of the Chamber of Deputies and held this post until the early election in 1998.

 In 1998, ČSSD won the election and Zeman became Prime Minister of a minority government, which he led for the next four years.
 In April 2001, he was replaced as leader by Vladimír Špidla.
 Zeman then retired and moved to live in the countryside in the Vysočina Region.
 He won a presidential primary in 2002 to become the ČSSD nominee for president, but lost the 2003 presidential election to Václav Klaus, due to party disunity.
 Zeman became an outspoken critic of his former party's leaders.
 He left ČSSD on 21 March 2007, due to conflicts with the party leader and chairman, Jiří Paroubek.

 In October 2009, he founded a new party, Party of Civic Rights – Zemanovci.
 The party did not win any seats in the 2010, 2013 or 2017 legislative elections.